EdwardSchaefer/Item-Catalog/catalog/README.md

 #List of Files
 --------------

-	*catalog/catalog.py: The main file which runs the server and contains the Flask handlers and configurations.
+	*catalog.py: The main file which runs the server and contains the Flask handlers and configurations.
-	*catalog/wsgi: The Web Server Gateway Interface script *catalog/database_setup.py: The database schema for the brands and guitars *catalog/guitars.py: A list of brands and guitars specificatons to populate the database
+	*database_setup.py: The database schema for the brands and guitars *guitars.py: A list of brands and guitars specificatons to populate the database
-	*catalog/client_secrets.json: JSON file with client secrets for Google Sign in.
+	*client_secrets.json: JSON file with client secrets for Google Sign in.
-	*catalog/fb_client_secrets.json: JSON file with client secrets for Facebook Login *catalog/templates: Folder for HTML templates
+	*fb_client_secrets.json: JSON file with client secrets for Facebook Login *templates: Folder for HTML templates
-	*catalog/static/styles.css: CSS styles
+	*static/styles.css: CSS styles
-	*catalog/static/img: Folder for the images of guitars and brands *catalog/static/img/outline.png: Default guitar image
+	*static/img: Folder for the images of guitars and brands *static/img/outline.png: Default guitar image
-	*catalog/static/img/logos/defaultlogo.png: Default logo image
+	*static/img/logos/defaultlogo.png: Default logo image
-	*catalog/static/img/sample: Sample images to upload
+	*static/img/sample: Sample images to upload
-	*catalog/README.MD: This README file
+	*README.MD: This README file

 #List of Changes
 ----------------